martinvonz/jj/docs/FAQ.md

 - Interleaving `git` and `jj` commands may create confusing bookmark conflicts or divergent changes.

+- If the working copy commit or its parent contain any conflicted files, tools expecting a Git repo may interpret the commit contents or its diff in a wrong and confusing way.
+You should avoid doing mutating operations with Git tools and ignore the confusing information such tools present for conflicted commits (unless you are curious about [the details of how `jj` stores conflicts](technical/conflicts.md)).
+See [\#3979](https://github.com/martinvonz/jj/issues/3979) for plans to improve this situation.

 - Jujutsu commands may be a little slower in very large repositories due to importing and exporting changes to Git.
 Most repositories are not noticeably affected by this.